Radek Osmulski

 How to train and validate on Imagenet

 Training on Imagenet is something that is completely trivial after you do it once, but if you are just someone on the Internet without such prior experience, it is an insurmountable task.
 Up until a couple of days ago, I didn't even know how to get the data!
-And then

 May 8, 2021 6 min read